Disney's Lightning Lane Introduced: The Story Behind the Travel Photos

 Genie: this lets you create your own itinerary so that you don't forget the fun things you may want to do, like catch a parade, or a character greeting.
 This is a free feature within the My Disney Experience app.
 However, this does not get you on the express line.
 It's just a list of what you may want to do.
 The app will tell you how long the wait is for a certain attraction, and if you have your notifications turned on, you'll get a reminder to head over to an event or location.

 PS: you don't have to specifically use the Genie option to see wait times.
 That is also a feature of the app itself.
 After you have chosen what you think you will like to do, click My Day and you can see your day planned out.
 Also, click the Tip Board for, well, more tips.
-Check out this for more information: Disney Genie.

 Lighting Lane and Lightning Lane Multi Pass

 Lightning Lane and Lightning Lane Multi Pass are paid features.
 You have to have a park ticket and a reservation (if required) for the day you want the feature.
 You can make express reservations for an attraction.
-Decide if you want to ride one ride or up to three (multi pass) The price depends on the day because the price varies but it ranges somewhere starting at $22 or so, per person, per day.
-This is how it works:
+Decide if you want to ride one ride or up to three (multi pass) The prices fluctuate because it depends on the day but it ranges somewhere starting at $22 or so, per person, per day.
+High peak times and weekends may cost more.
+The price might also vary depending on the park.

 a.
 Decide which day you're going to visit which park.
 You can still park hop (if your ticket is a park hopper ticket).